amirfl/testingRealmWriteSpeed/README.md

 Realm is a mobile database replacing the need for SQLite & Core Data.
 [Learn More at Realm.io](http://www.realm.io)

-Compares write speeds between:
+## This little OSX program compares write speeds between:
-*Adding one object at a time to realm
+* Writing one object at a time into a realm.
-*Adding all objects at once from an array.
+* Writing all objects at once from an array into a realm.

-Testing on my Macbook Pro showed that **adding all objects at once is about x416 faster then one at a time**
+Testing on my Macbook Pro showed that **adding all objects at once is about x416 faster then one at a time**.